ElishaCornelius/My-resume/README.md

-# Just a play around to build my website
+# Trying to build a personal website